JosePedroDias/webcam2hls/README.md

 My idea is to make use of the [MediaStream Recording API](http://www.w3.org/TR/mediastream-recording/) to stream desktop or mobile video on the fly to the [HTTP Live Streaming](https://developer.apple.com/streaming/) format, for other terminals to consume.
+The server receives the webm files, converts them to mpegts files, updates the playlist.m3u8 and hosts all these correctly, live.

 I'm using [MediaStreamRecorder](https://github.com/streamproc/MediaStreamRecorder) to polyfill the MediaStream Recording API, capturing `video/webm` 10 second files to the server.

-Using the [ffmpeg toolset](https://www.ffmpeg.org/) to do the video processing heavy-lifting tasks (probing video info and webm to mpegts conversion).
+The [ffmpeg toolset](https://www.ffmpeg.org/) is used to do the video processing heavy-lifting tasks (probing video info and webm to mpegts conversion).

 **NOTE:** For capturing purposes, Google Chrome only captures video, while Firefox captures both video and audio.